BSFA Award for Best Non-Fiction

 The BSFA Awards are given every year by the British Science Fiction Association.
 The Best Non-Fiction award is open to any written work about science fiction or fantasy which appeared in its current form in the previous year.
 Whole collections of work that has been published elsewhere previously are ineligible as is work published by the BSFA.
+The award was renamed to Best Long Non-Fiction in 2023.

 Winners and Shortlists

 The ceremonies are named after the year that the eligible works were published, despite the awards being given out in the next year.